Missouri Court Records

 How Do I Get Out of Paying Child Support in Missouri?

 As indicated by the Federal guidelines, the family support division is obligated to review the child support orders upon request to decide whether the support amount should be adjusted or if a medical support obligation is needed.
-An order can only be modified or reviewed at least two years after the court order was recorded.
-Notwithstanding, an exception states modification or review can take place as a result of a substantial change in circumstance, which can be justified with proof.
+An order may only be modified or reviewed at least two years after the court order was recorded.
+Notwithstanding, an exception states modification or review may take place as a result of a substantial change in circumstance, which can be justified with proof.

 What is Back Child Support in Missouri?

 In Missouri, back child support is known as arrearages.
 It is the amount of money accumulated by the failure of the non-custodial parent to offer support to a child under an administrative order.
-It is a past-due support payment an estranged spouse is required to pay by the court order to the custodial parent to support and cater for a child.
+It is a past-due support payment that an estranged spouse is required to pay by the court order to the custodial parent to support and care for a child.

 How Do I Get Back Child Support Paid in Missouri?

-The Family Support Division assists custodial parents with receiving child support through enforcement actions permitted under the state and federal laws.
-These actions include requesting that employers withhold income or ordering employers to enroll children in health insurance plans, and requesting that the prosecuting attorney files civil contempt or criminal support charges.
+The Family Support Division generally assists custodial parents with receiving child support through enforcement actions permitted under state and federal laws.
+These actions may include requesting that employers withhold income or ordering employers to enroll children in health insurance plans, and requesting that the prosecuting attorney files civil contempt or criminal support charges.
 For inquiries on child support enforcement–related services, call toll–free 866–313–99.

 Is there a Missouri Statute of Limitations on Child Support?